solidzone/mailmeteor-landing/mail-merge-gmail.md

 **Alternatives to Mail Merge:** The best alternatives to Yesware are Mailshake, Vocus.io, and Mailmeteor.

-**PROS:** Yesware offers a complete sales platform that is fitted for sales teams needs
+**PROS:** Yesware offers a complete sales platform that is fitted for sales teams needs.

 **CONS:** Mail merge is only a side feature of Yesware.
-You can email multiple at once with Yesware but it’s not replacing a real mail merge solution.
+You can email multiple recipients at once with Yesware but it’s not replacing a real mail merge solution.

 #### 11. Mailshake